your-digital-rights/wb-website/docs/payment-architecture-v2.md

 3. **Webhook Simplification**
    - Webhooks only need to update status to `paid`, record timestamps, send emails/analytics.
+   - Verify signatures, dedupe by `event.id`, respond with 2xx quickly, and offload heavier work to a queue/async worker.
    - Metadata lookup remains but is simpler because the controller already saved all IDs.

 4. **Testing Strategy**